An Eye on Precision

 Repeatable accuracy

 “We are in regular contact with SOGA during all projects.
 This makes it easier to down to the details immediately for new orders,” said STOBER expert Guido Wittenauer, who supports SOGA.
-The drive specialist has often supported the machine manufacturer when it was seeking the right motor/gear unit combination.
+The drive specialist has often supported the machine manufacturer when it was seeking the right motor/gearbox combination.

 In this project, the teamwork began as early as the bidding phase.
 The two sides discussed the critical points and worked them out together.
 “Before we could get started, we validated possible components during an initial project meeting and tested them in the designed installation situation,” said Gallenbach.
 “Due to the size of the project, we had to have some adjustments made, which the STOBER experts handled very well.”